BarbaraMcG/latinise/lvlt22/README.md

 Run

-`python process_LatinISE_for_LVLT.py` followed by the path to the folder containing the latest corrected version of LatinISE.
+`python process_LatinISE_for_LVLT.py` followed by the path to the folder containing the parent folder where the folder "raw" contains the latest corrected version of LatinISE.

 ## The study